ArthurFakhouri/NLW-Pocket/server/READMEENUS.md

 - [ ✅ ] The organizer must be able to register a new goal;
 - [ ✅ ] The organizer must be able to mark a goal as completed;
+- [ ✅ ] The organizer must be able to unset completed goal;
-- [  ] The organizer must be able to view the weekly summary of goals;
+- [ ✅ ] The organizer must be able to view the weekly summary of goals;
-- [  ] The organizer must be able to view all goals for the week, whether completed or not;
+- [ ✅ ] The organizer must be able to view all goals for the week, whether completed or not;

 ### Business rules